anpham6/squared-functions/README.md

       /* Optional */
       "admin": {
-        "publicRead": false, // New buckets (OCI: not supported) "emptyBucket": false, // More convenient than using "overwrite", "preservePath": false // Use current pathname as base directory },
+        "publicRead": false, // New buckets (OCI: not supported) "emptyBucket": false, // More convenient than using "overwrite" "preservePath": false // Use current pathname as base directory },
       /* Optional */